 What is ADHD?

-There are common questions like what is ADHD? or is ADHD a disability?
-Attention-deficit/hyperactivity disorder (ADHD) is a behavioral syndrome that is recognized by inattention and distractibility, restlessness, and inability. people with ADHD face difficulty in concentrating on one thing for a particular period of time.
+There are common questions like What is ADHD? or Is ADHD a disability?
+Attention-deficit/hyperactivity disorder (ADHD) is a behavioral syndrome that is recognized by inattention and distractibility, restlessness, and inability. people with ADHD face difficulty in concentrating on one thing for a particular period.

 ADD and ADHD are not different things.
 In the mid-1960s, world physicians began to classify individuals who had difficulty paying attention to demand as “mentally deficient”.

 Various terms were used to describe this behavior like minimal brain damage and hyperkinesis.
 But in 1980 the (APA) replaced these terms with attention deficit disorder (ADD).
-And in 1987, ADD was merged with hyperactivity, and this syndrome was named attention-deficit/hyperactivity disorder, or ADHD.
+In 1987, ADD was merged with hyperactivity, and this syndrome was named attention-deficit/hyperactivity disorder, or ADHD.

 What is worse ADHD or autism?